Public Records & Services in Waimea

 Fingerprinting Services

-Fingerprinting services for Waimea, Hawaii residents are available through the local police department and authorized third-party providers in Hawaii County.
+Fingerprinting services for Waimea, Hawaii residents are available through local police (where present) and authorized third-party providers in Hawaii County.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-Contact the Kauai County Sheriff's Office or the Hawaii County Sheriff's Office for scheduling, fees, and required documentation.
+Contact the Kauai County Sheriff's Office for scheduling, fees, and required documentation.
 The Hawaii Attorney General or state police may also process fingerprint-based background checks.

 Frequently Asked Questions

 Property records for Waimea, Hawaii are maintained by the Real Property Assessment Division's Office and the County Hawaii Bureau of Conveyances.
-The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within County, including parcels in Waimea.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The County Hawaii Bureau of Conveyances maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Hawaii counties provide online property record searches through their county websites.
-For in-person requests, visit the County offices at the county courthouse.
-The County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Waimea, Hawaii residents are available through both county and state offices.
 The Hawaii Department of Health, Office of Health Status Monitoring, located in Honolulu, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Hawaii.
 Orders can be placed online, by mail, or in person.
 Locally, the County Clerk's office issues marriage licenses and maintains marriage records for County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.